PythonistaGuild/Swish/docs/websocket/protocol.md

 User-Agent: The client library and version used to connect to Swish.
 ```

-### Close codes
+# Close Codes

-All the intentional websocket close codes are listed below.
+All intentional websocket close codes are listed below.

 | Close code | Reason                                     |
 |:-----------|:-------------------------------------------|